roberthopman/roberthopman.github.io/syntax.md

 %q(abc)         #=> abc
 ```

-Finally, you can construct a string using a here doucment, or heredoc.
+Finally, you can construct a string using a here document, or heredoc.
 ```ruby
 string = <<END_OF_STRING
   This is a string